moneyprotocol/engineering/README.md

 ## BPD Token Redemption

-Any BPD holder (whBitcoin or not they have an active Vault) may redeem their BPD directly with the system.
-Their BPD is exchanged for RBTC, at face value: redeeming x BPD tokens returns \$x worth of RBTC (minus a [redemption fee](#redemption-fee)).
+Any individual holding BPD, regardless of whether they have an active Vault, has the option to directly redeem their BPD with the system.
+During redemption, their BPD is exchanged for RBTC at its face value: redeeming x BPD tokens yields $x worth of RBTC (minus a redemption fee).

-When BPD is redeemed for RBTC, the system cancels the BPD with debt from Vaults, and the RBTC is drawn from their collateral.
+Upon BPD redemption for RBTC, the system cancels the corresponding BPD with debt from Vaults, and the RBTC is sourced from their collateral.

-In order to fulfill the redemption request, Vaults are redeemed from in ascending order of their collateralization ratio.
+To fulfill a redemption request, Vaults are redeemed in ascending order of their collateralization ratio.

-A redemption sequence of `n` steps will **fully** redeem from up to `n-1` Vaults, and, and **partially** redeems from up to 1 Vault, which is always the last Vault in the redemption sequence.
+A redemption sequence with `n` steps will fully redeem from up to `n-1` Vaults, and partially redeem from the last Vault in the sequence.

-Redemptions are blocked when TCR < 110% (there is no need to restrict ICR < TCR).
-At that TCR redemptions would likely be unprofitable, as BPD is probably trading above $1 if the system has crashed that badly, but it could be a way for an attacker with a lot of BPD to lower the TCR even further.
+Redemptions are not permitted when the total collateralization ratio (TCR) falls below 110% (there is no need to impose a restriction on individual collateralization ratio (ICR) being less than TCR).
+At such a low TCR, redemptions could likely be unprofitable, as the value of BPD may be trading above $1 if the system experiences a severe crash.
+However, it could potentially be an avenue for an attacker with a significant amount of BPD to further decrease the TCR.

-Note that redemptions are disabled during the first 14 days of operation since deployment of the Money Protocol protocol to protect the monetary system in its infancy.
+It's important to note that redemptions are disabled during the first 45 days following the deployment of the Money Protocol to safeguard the monetary system during its initial stages.

 ### Partial redemption